The gold loan market in India has a very old history.

 Very recently this space has been occupied by a few banks and NBFCs who are very active in the market.
 Gold loans are provided on the basis of the value of the ornaments.
-The lenders charge the interest on gold loans on the basis of the ratio of the loan to the value of the gold ornaments which is popularly known as ??
+The lenders charge the interest on the basis of the ratio of the loan to the value of the gold ornaments which is popularly known as ??
 LTV Ratio??
 Higher the LTV, higher the rate of interest charged by the lender as he is left with lower margin.

 Lenders earlier used to finance up to 90% of the value of gold jewelry / ornaments.
 However with the latest RBI instructions, now the Gold loan companies have been instructed not to lend beyond 60% of the value of the ornament.
 Depending on the LTV, the rate of interest ranges between 12% – 28% p.a.